-All my favorite seed sources
+All my favorite seed sources updated February 2025

-I thought you’d like some material to dream over while we wait for spring, so here is a list of my favorites.
-I have personally ordered from all of these places in the last ten years and can vouch for their quality and service.
 A note on ordering seeds from outside Canada: your parcel may be held at customs and charged with import duties, or even rejected by the CFIA (Canadian Food Inspection Agency).
-Although outright rejection hasn’t happened to me often, larger orders of seeds are definitely stopped and subject to charges when coming from outside the country.
+Although outright rejection hasn’t ever happened to me, larger orders of seeds are definitely stopped and subject to charges when coming from outside the country.
 This is something to consider if you are planning a large vegetable and flower garden, as the costs add up quickly with import fees and duty.

 With that in mind, my list starts with my favorite sources right here!